Tömörkény

 Tömörkény is a village near the town of Csongrád in Csongrád county, in the Southern Great Plain region of southern Hungary.

 Geography

 It covers an area of 53.91 km2 and in 2015 had a population of 1,712.

 History

-The first settlement was built by the Sarmatas and the Avars.
-There was some cemetery and iron working equipment found.
-It first legal sign from the 11th century, named "Temerken".
+The first settlement was built by the Sarmatians and the Avars.
+Archeological excavations uncovered a cemetery and iron working equipment.
+The village first appeared in writing in the 11th century, as "Temerken".
 The colloquial form is 'temürkän', meaning 'arrowhead' (Oghuz Turkic equivalent is 'dämrän').
 In Turkish times, a small fortress defended the local people.
 The old village was a harbor to move through the Tisza River.
 Nowadays, it is a typical agricultural village.